 How to check your scores (free, 60 seconds)

 You do not need to hire anyone to find out where you stand.
-Here is how to check your Core Web Vitals right now:
+Here is how to check your Core Web Vitals right now.

 Step 1: Google PageSpeed Insights

-The tool shows two types of data:
+The tool shows two kinds of data:

-• Field data (top section): Real measurements from actual Chrome users visiting your site over the past 28 days.
+- Field data (top section) — real measurements from actual Chrome users visiting your site over the past 28 days.
 This is what Google actually uses for rankings.

 Step 2: Google Search Console

-If you have Google Search Console connected (and you should), go to "Core Web Vitals" under the "Experience" section.
-It shows you which URLs on your site are rated "Good," "Needs Improvement," or "Poor," grouped by issue type.
-This gives you the full picture across your entire site, not just one page.
+If you have Search Console connected (and you should), go to "Core Web Vitals" under "Experience."
+It groups your URLs by issue type and rates them Good, Needs Improvement, or Poor.
+That gives you the picture across the whole site, not just one page.

 Step 3: Prioritize